NURS 501 Conceptual Framework for Sacred Covenant (1 SH)

 NURS 628 Organizational Behavior (3 SH)

 All organizations are organic, interconnected systems that take on a life of their own regardless of the individuals that occupy various roles in the system.
 Leaders need to understand their organizational systems and the behavior of those systems if they hope to effectively lead or change them.
 This course will explore organizational behavior and organizational development through metaphors and from a systems perspective, including concepts of change and conflict.
 It will rely heavily on student participation.
 Learning topics include motivation theory, group behavior, leadership, decision-making, organizational structure and culture, emotional intelligence and communication.
-This course affirms a systemic perspective and approach to organizational behavior and the content is applicable to students in for-profit, not-for profit, church, and educational organizations.
-During the course you will read, respond to forum questions, meet with the CEO or board chair, discuss content with classmates, analyze a meeting and write three papers in our quest to meet course objectives.
+The content is applicable to students in for-profit, not-for profit, church, and educational organizations.
+During the course you will read, respond to forum questions, meet with an organizational leader, discuss content with classmates, analyze a meeting and write three papers.

 NURS 620 Safety, Risk Reduction, and Quality Care (4 SH)

-This course examines issues of safety, risk reduction and quality of care in health care, and the role of nurse leaders in this area.
+This course examines issues of safety, risk reduction and quality of care at all levels of the health care system, and the role of nurse leaders in this area.
 The Institute for Medicine [IOM] states that health care should be safe, effective, equitable, patient-centered, efficient, and timely.
-This course is structured to cover each of these criteria and is broken into three sections.
-The first five weeks examines the principles and methods for quality and safety as well as how organizations respond to safety issues.
-The second section reviews the science and application of science for quality improvement as a preventive process.
-The final section covers a variety of other issues related to quality and safety including the role of nursing and nurse leaders in the establishment of a quality and safety culture; the interchange between quality, cost, and value; as well as how quality is impacted by and impacts global and cultural aspects of health care.
+This course is structured to cover each of these criteria and is broken into two sections.
+The first seven weeks examine the science and application of science for quality improvement as a preventive process.
+In the second section, the principles and methods for quality and safety as well as how organizations respond to safety issues will be reviewed.
+A variety of other issues related to quality and safety will be integrated throughout the course including the role of nursing and nurse leaders in the establishment of a quality and safety culture; the interchange between quality, cost, and value; as well as how quality is impacted by and impacts global and cultural aspects of health care.

-Concurrent with this content, students will be creating and finalizing the methodology for their MSN capstone evidence-based quality improvement project with the end-result being the completion of an official proposal to a designated Capstone Project Faculty Advisory.
+Concurrent with this content, students will be creating and finalizing the methodology for their MSN capstone evidence-based quality improvement project with the end-result being the completion of an official proposal to a designated Capstone Project Faculty Advisor.
 Once approved, this project will be implemented in the subsequent NURS 630 course during the following summer.
+In essence, the spring semester is the Plan phase of your QI project.
+(NOTE: Prerequisite to this course is NURS 511; this course is a prerequisite to NURS 630)

 NURS 622 Nursing Administration Finance (2 SH)